 So I still havent gone into what is the best fuzz pedal?
 Is it germanium or silicon based?
 Lets look at the two in detail.

-Starting from the beginning, the original commercial transistors were made from germanium material unlike all the silicon transistors we see today.
+Starting from the beginning in 1948, the original commercial transistors were made from germanium material unlike all the silicon transistors we see today.
 Germanium is similar to silicon in that it falls on the same row of the periodic table and is a semiconducting material.
 A simple way to think of semiconducting material is that sometimes it conducts and sometimes it does not.
 This all depends on the actual voltage levels applied and the movement of electrons and holes in the material.
 Skipping the 4 year physics degree, this semiconducting nature can be used to make a transistor.

 Germanium transistors came out first, but they were notoriously fickle.
 The reason is that it takes a very precise method to form the PN junctions of the transistor which pushed technologies limits at the time.
 Slight differences in processes would cause a large variation in transistor gain.
 Additionally, an important part of many transistors is the formation of an oxide.
 With germanium, it is very difficult to form a stable oxide.
 So, you have a couple of things competing together, devices that are difficult to make and relatively unstable.
 Throw in the fact that they are very prone to temperature variations and it is easy to see why each specific transistor sounds different.